 About the Journal

 Tsantsa is the Journal of the Swiss Anthropological Association.
-It publishes contributions on current topics in ethnology as well as in social and cultural anthropology in four languages: English, French, German and Italian.
+It publishes contributions on current topics in ethnology as well as in social and cultural anthropology in four languages: English, French and German.
 The journal is aimed at an international expert audience and at readers who take interest in anthropological approaches to and perspectives on social phenomena.
 Tsantsa accepts only (previously unpublished) original contributions.

 Articles are selected on the basis of calls for papers.
 Manuscripts are evaluated by the editorial board and then submitted to an external peer-review process, on the basis of which the editorial board makes its decisions about the publication of submitted contributions.
 Tsantsa appears yearly since 1996.